Illinois Pay Transparency. Single-State Compliance.

 Lauren "Two weeks for a number you should already have?"

-Lauren "I'll wait two weeks.
-But Priya.the fact that it takes two weeks to tell me the pay range for my own job title tells me something about how this company thinks about pay.
+Lauren "I'll wait.
+But the fact that it takes two weeks to tell me the range for my own job tells me something about this company.
 And it's not great."

-Under Illinois’s Equal Pay Act, Lauren had the right to know the pay scale for her position.
-Taking two weeks to produce a number you should already have signals that pay data isn’t managed. which is exactly the conclusion she drew.
-The compliance cost was +1.
-The real cost was losing a top-performing engineer to a competitor who publishes ranges publicly.
-Under HB 3129, maintaining current pay scales isn’t optional. it’s a recordkeeping requirement.
+Under Illinois’s Equal Pay Act, Lauren had the right to know the pay scale.
+Two weeks signals pay data isn’t managed.
+The compliance cost was +1; the real cost was losing a top engineer to a competitor who publishes ranges publicly.
+Under HB 3129, current pay scales are a recordkeeping requirement, not an option.

-Tom Brennan has modeled three scenarios against Lakeshore Diagnostics's Illinois exposure.
-Click each card to see the full breakdown.
+Three scenarios modeled against Illinois exposure.
+Click each card for the breakdown.

-Under 820 ILCS 112/10, "market rate" is explicitly not a defence.
-If Lauren files, back pay plus equal liquidated damages is the floor, not the ceiling.
-And the HB 3129 posting violations remain open.
+Under 820 ILCS 112/10, "market rate" is not a defence.
+Back pay plus liquidated damages is the floor.
+HB 3129 violations remain open.

-HB 3129 posting fix clears the immediate IDOL finding.
-The privileged audit surfaces and remediates 820 ILCS 112/10 exposure before a plaintiff's attorney does.
-IDOL enforcement priorities give weight to voluntary remediation in mitigation.
+HB 3129 posting fix clears the IDOL finding.
+The privileged audit surfaces 820 ILCS 112/10 exposure first.
+IDOL gives weight to voluntary remediation.

-A class action attorney has already tagged Lakeshore Diagnostics employees in LinkedIn posts about Illinois pay equity rights.
+A class action attorney is tagging Lakeshore employees on LinkedIn.
 Lauren has spoken to an employment lawyer.
-The HB 3129 posting violations are public record.
-Any applicant can see them.
-So can the IDOL.
+HB 3129 posting violations are public record.
+Any applicant. and the IDOL. can see them.

 Before the CFO meeting, reflect.
 There's no right answer.but where you stand shapes how you lead.
 Click on the grid to place yourself.